seattleacademy/saaswinter1516/README.md

-#Day 6
+#Day 7
-Toady we used the canvas feature used on Day 5 to make an analog clock.
+Toady we used the canvas feature and our CSS / JavaScript knowledge to  make an analog clock.